What is enterprise service bus (ESB)?

 Benefits of an enterprise service bus

-Because an ESB architecture controls the way that work moves, it makes it easy to change components or add additional components to an application.
-Because an ESB sees everything, it also makes for a convenient place to enforce security and compliance requirements, log normal or exception conditions and even handle transaction performance monitoring.
+Because an ESB controls the way work moves, it makes it easy to change components or add additional components to an application.
+It also makes for a convenient place to enforce security and compliance requirements, log normal or exception conditions and even handle transaction performance monitoring.

-An ESB also provides load balancing in which multiple copies of a component can be instantiated to improve performance.
-It can also often provide failover support should a component or its resources fail.
+Finally, an ESB also provides load balancing, in which multiple copies of a component can be instantiated to improve performance, as well as failover support should a component or resource fail.

-However, steering messages according to policy language is often widely accepted as a function that separates ESBs from other middleware tools.
-Still, products are generally promoted by linking them to concepts and features buyers are aware of, so it's critical for prospective users to clearly define what their business needs are, and then validate the features of their ESB candidates against those needs.
+Steering messages according to policy language is the function that separates ESBs from other middleware tools.
+It's critical for prospective users to clearly define what their business needs are, and then validate the features of their ESB candidates against those needs.